OR WAIT 15 SECS

 For references, access the ICT Web site.

-OSHA Definition: controls that reduce the likelihood
+OSHA Definition: controls that reduce the likelihood of exposure by altering the manner in which a task is performed.

 Standard Precautions apply to: